Skip to main content

 Some people would plough, rototill, cultivate, and/or disc the soil at this point, attempting to disturb the roots of the undesired plants.
 I am not enough of an English or Agronomy major to differentiate all those verbs, but they all involve some form of deep digging.
 If you farm organically, you can dig some compost into the soil at this time to improve the overall fertility.

 Some people eschew the disruption to the soil involved in digging deeply and prefer to sheet mulch.
 They lay large sheets of cardboard flat over the bed space, overlapping all edges, and leaving no holes.
 Layers of biomass are then added atop the cardboard.
 Finally a layer of compost is added, followed by a layer of mulch.
 This method has the added advantage of preserving the life in the soil – the insects, worms, spiders, bacteria, and the fungi that give the soil structure and fertility.
 It has the added disadvantage of being labor intensive.
-Which is why some folks make a permablitz party of it, inviting their friends and neighbors to help.
+Which is why some folks make permablitz party of it, inviting their friends and neighbors to help.

 Needless to say, there are endless variations on how to get your soil in shape for planting.
 But both methods mentioned above involve the application of compost.
 Compost is partially decomposed organic matter.
 It is nature’s way of refashioning leaves and other plant debris that have fallen to the ground, into rich soil.
 When humans compost, we add vegetable scraps, grass clippings, wood chips, coffee grounds, leftovers-gone-bad, and all manner of human-altered organic matter.
 Adding compost to the soil each planting season adds fertility, promotes soil microbes that aid plant growth, helps the soil retain moisture, extends the growing season, and neutralizes extreme soil PH.
 No wonder some call compost “Black Gold”.